-Vietnamese incorporates freshness.
-Salads, grills, limes and fish sauce.
+Vietnamese incorporates freshness with salads, grills, limes and fish sauce.
 No soy here.
 Lots of seafood.
 The sour/sweet/salty thing really must have begun with Vietnamese food, but don't quote me on that.
 And remember the French had a lot to do with Vietnamese food.
 Think banh mi's made with baguettes.
 And butter and mayo.
-Many Vietnamese sauces, especially for seafood dishes incorporate butter.
-I could go on but my mouth is watering just thinking about these grilled meatballs I made to top my noodle bowl with.
+Many Vietnamese sauces, especially for seafood dishes, incorporate butter.
+I could go on but my mouth is watering just thinking about these grilled meatballs, I made to top my noodle bowl with.
 And that's the other thing.
 Vegetables are given center stage to shine in this bowl.
 The meatball though is the exclamation point!

 And the final postscript: 4 new baby bunnies spotted today.
 1 baby bunny relocated yesterday.
 Bunnies still at 6.
 Rabbit catcher-1.
 And June 21st is rapidly approaching!

 Vietnamese Meatballs Makes enough for 4 bowls (Bon Appetit January 2010)

 4 minced garlic cloves

 Mix all ingredients together in bowl.
 Form each into about 2 inch meatballs.
 Chill.
 I then put these on a grill tray and slowly grilled these on the grill at medium high heat while turning them as they browned.
 Make sure you oil the grill tray.
 Or you could skewer them like shish kebab and grill them slowly.